 The biggest part of your budget will usually go up to your rent.
-The amount fro rent is between €400 and €700 per month depending on the area, type of accommodation and what is included in the rent.
+The amount for rent is between €475 and €1000 per month depending on the area, type of accommodation and what is included in the rent.
 You can find more information about accommodation on our housing page.

-Buying bread, milk, eggs, cheese, pasta, vegetables and fruits will cost you around €30-€40 per week.
-Students usually spend approximately €120-€180 on groceries per month.
+Buying bread, milk, eggs, cheese, pasta, vegetables and fruits will cost you approximately €250 per month.

 The Netherlands has a good public transportation network.
-On average students spend around €35-€50 on public transport.
-This however also depends on the distance that you need to travel as travelling between cities can become expensive.
-The great thing about the Netherlands though is you can get around easily on a bike and this will save you a lot of money.
-A used bike will cost you €60-€100 and a new bike can cost anything from €150-€350.
-You can find more information about transport in the Netherlands on our public transport page.
+A 2 hours ticket costs €4,50 .
+On average students spend around €60-€100 on public transport within the area of Rotterdam.
+This however depends on the distance that you need to travel as travelling between cities can become expensive.
+The great thing about the Netherlands though is that you can get around easily on a bike and this will save you a lot of money.
+Most students buy a second-hand bike from Marktplaats and Marketplace on Facebook, or get a monthly subscription to Swapfiets.

 You can choose between a prepaid SIM card and a contract.
-Students generally spend around €10 to €15 per month on data, calls and messaging.
+Students generally spend around €15 to €35 per month on data, calls and messaging.
 You can read more about obtaining a Dutch mobile number on our introduction page.

 The type of healthcare insurance you need depends on your personal situation.
-A private student insurance costs between €40-€55 per month.
+A private student insurance costs between €60-€140 per month.
 More information about health insurance can be found on our health insurance page.